Nihongo Online School

 Application Process for a Student Visa

-Accept your admission offer from the Japanese school, submit your financial sponsor’s documents, and pay the enrollment fee.
+To apply for your student visa in Japan, first accept the admission offer from the Japanese school, submit your financial sponsor’s documents, and pay the enrollment fee.
 Your school will apply for your Certificate of Eligibility on behalf of you.

 The school forwards your COE application to the Immigration Department.
 It generally takes 6-8 weeks for the processing, but it may extend to 12 weeks or even more in some cases.